kuroleghemo-gif/Public_Transit_Exploratory_Data_Analysis/README.md

 ##### • [Recommendations](#recommendations)

 ## Project Overview
 This project analyzes trip records from a multi-modal public transit network operating across multiple cities.
-The dataset contains messy, inconsistent, and incomplete records.
+The dataset contained messy, inconsistent, and incomplete records.
 The goal was to clean, explore, and extract actionable insights to support operational decision-making around passenger demand, fare structure, and transport mode performance.

 ## Project Objectives
 ##### • Clean and preprocess the dataset to ensure data quality